RaphProductions/SipaaOperatingSystem/README.md

 # SipaaOS
-An VB O.S. (yeah , really) with multiple features
+An VB O.S. (yeah , really) with Windows 11 like apparence and multiple features.

 Features :
  * Multitasking